Windstar343/Reddit-Daily-Upvoter-Bot/README.md

 ## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+**What this means:**
+- ✅ You can use, modify, and distribute this code
+- ✅ You can use it for personal or commercial purposes
+- ❌ You MUST give credit to the original author (Windstar343)
+- ❌ You CANNOT claim this code as your own original work
-This project is provided as-is for educational purposes.
-Use responsibly and in accordance with Reddit's Terms of Service and API rules.
+- ⚠️ Use responsibly and in accordance with Reddit's Terms of Service and API rules

+Copyright (c) 2025 Windstar343